Sindo Garay

-Sindo Garay (born Antonio Gumersindo Garay García; Santiago de Cuba, 12 April 1867 - Havana, 17 July 1968) was a Cuban trova musician.
+Antonio Gumersindo Garay García (12 April 1867 - 17 July 1968), known professionally as Sindo Garay, was a Cuban trova musician.
 He was taught by Pepe Sánchez.
-Garay was one of the four greats of the trova.
-He was of Spanish and Arawakan descent.
+Garay was considered to be one of the four greats of the trova.

 Life & work

-Garay was the most outstanding composer of trova songs, and his best have been sung and recorded many times.
+Garay a composer of trova songs, and his best have been sung and recorded many times.
 Perla marina, Adios a La Habana, Mujer bayamesa, El huracan y la palma, Guarina and many others are now part of Cuba's heritage.
 Garay was also musically illiterate - in fact, he only taught himself the alphabet at 16 - but in his case not only were scores transcribed by others, but there are recordings as well.